UniversalMediaServer/api/README.md

 ### Environment variables

 - `MONGO_URL` URL to a running Mongo instance which includes user and password
-- `OS_API_USERAGENT` an Open Subtitles User-Agent key.
-Defaults to a testing key `TemporaryUserAgent`
 - `BYPASS_MONGO` if set to `"true"`, will drop the database on each request, to get fresh data from external APIS.
 Use with caution.
 - `UMS_API_PRIVATE_KEY_LOCATION` and `UMS_API_PUBLIC_KEY_LOCATION` optional absolute locations of SSL keys for HTTPS